-Google’s first standalone smartphones, Pixel and Pixel XL mark the death of a brand that’s been associated with the Silicon Valley firm for six years.
+Google’s first standalone smartphones, Pixel and Pixel XL marked the end of a brand that’s been associated with the Silicon Valley firm for six years.
 Nexus was unique in the way it partnered two companies to create one product, without which, we mightn’t have the flawless Android OS we know today.
 Let’s look at the legacy…

 HTC Google Nexus One

 The first Nexus smartphone, co-created with HTC, was released in January 2010 and featured a trackball navigation system, a 5MP camera, and a 3.7-inch touchscreen.
 It also boasted a voice-guided navigation system and Bluetooth connectivity, considered pretty cutting edge stuff at the time.

 Samsung Nexus S

 Towards the end of 2010 the Samsung Nexus S was announced.
 It had a 4-inch Super AMOLED display, featured NFC, and was completely made of plastic.
 There was a very capable 5MP camera on the back, and it was the first Nexus phone to feature a front-facing lens, albeit VGA.